 The Colca Canyon (3,300-meter deep) is one of the deepest canyons in the world and is the natural habitat of the majestic condor.
 It is located on the spectacular and picturesque Colca Valley that has small towns that were founded in the Colonial times and that were formerly inhabited by the Collaguas and Cabanas.
 The locals still preserve their ancient traditions and cultivate in the pre-Incan terraces.

-The Colca Canyon is the perfect place to see the condor, the biggest bird in the world, and to practice adventure sports.
+Travel to Arequipa and visit the Colca Canyon which is the perfect place to see the condor, the biggest bird in the world, and to practice adventure sports.

 **All our programs can be modified according to your requirements on duration, interests, activities, flight reservations or other additional destinations.**